agopalareddy/instagram-unfollow-checker/README.md

         python main.py
         ```

-**When you run the application:**
+**Using the Application:**

-*   You will be prompted to enter your Instagram username and password directly in the terminal.
+1. Enter your Instagram **Username** and **Password** in the respective fields.
-    *   **Note:** Your password input will be hidden for security.
-*   The first time you log in successfully, you might be asked for a 2-Factor Authentication (2FA) code if you have it enabled.
-*   After a successful login, a session file (`<your_username>.session`) will be created in the same directory as the application.
-This helps speed up future logins.
-*   The script will fetch follower/following data (this might take some time).
+2. Click the **"Find Non-Followers"** button.
+3. The application will display status messages in the text box below (e.g., "Logging in...", "Fetching followers...").
+4. If **2-Factor Authentication** is required, a pop-up window will appear asking for your code.
-*   Finally, it will print the accounts that don't follow you back to the console and save their profile URLs in the `not_following_back.txt` file (also created in the same directory).
+5. Once the process is complete, the accounts that don't follow you back will be listed in the status box.
+6. The full list of profile URLs for non-followers will also be saved to `not_following_back.txt` in the same directory as the application.

 ## Output File

-The `not_following_back.txt` file will contain a list of Instagram profile URLs, one per line, for the accounts you follow that do not follow you back.
-You can often Alt+Click (or Cmd+Click on macOS) these URLs in modern text editors/terminals to open them directly in your browser.
+The `not_following_back.txt` file will be created or updated in the same directory where you run the application.
+It contains a list of Instagram profile URLs, one per line, for the accounts you follow that do not follow you back.

+## Data Safety and Privacy

+*   **Credentials:** Your Instagram username and password are used *only* to log in to Instagram via the `instaloader` library.
+They are required by Instagram for accessing your follower/following lists.
+*   **Storage:**
+    *   Login credentials (username/password) are **never** stored permanently by this application.
+    *   A **session file** (`<your_username>.session`) is saved locally on your device after a successful login.
+This file contains session cookies provided by Instagram, allowing the application to resume your session later without needing your password again.
+It helps avoid repeated logins and potential security flags from Instagram.
+This file is stored only on your computer.
+    *   The list of non-followers is saved to `not_following_back.txt` locally on your device.
+*   **Transmission:** Your credentials and session data are sent *only* to Instagram's servers as part of the standard login and data fetching process managed by the `instaloader` library.
+No credential or personal data is sent to any other third party or server.
+*   **Privacy:** All operations occur locally on your machine.
+Your follower lists, following lists, and the resulting list of non-followers remain private on your computer.

 ## Disclaimer